global-121/121-platform/README.md

   - [ ] Add the `version` to create a new tag
   - [ ] Select the new `release/<version>`-branch
   - [ ] Set the title of the release to `version`.
 Add a short description and/or link to relevant other documents (if applicable)
   - [ ] **!!!IMPORTANT!!!
-UPDATE 2021/12/22**: check the 'prelease' checkbox.
+UPDATE 2021/12/22**: check the 'pre-release' checkbox.
 Given current setup this makes sure the release is only automatically deployed to staging-servers, and not to production-servers.
   - [ ] Publish the release on GitHub
   - [ ] Check the the deployed release on staging server(s)
   - [ ] Make any needed server config changes (ENV-variables, etc.) on production-servers
-  - [ ] Edit the release by unchecking the 'prelease' checkbox and publishing again.
+  - [ ] Edit the release by unchecking the 'pre-release' checkbox and publishing again.
 Given current setup this will now automatically deploy to production-servers (and to staging again).

 ### Patch/Hotfix Checklist